ansible/ansible/docs/docsite/rst/user_guide/vault.rst

     set clipboard=

-Most of these you can also set in ``.vimrc`` for all files or just specific paths/extensions, see the vim manual for specifics.
+Most of these you can also set in ``.vimrc`` for all files or just specific paths/extensions.
+See the vim manual for specifics.

 emacs